artefactual/archivematica-docs/getting-started/overview/dashboard.rst

 Archivematica's processing is performed through a number of:ref:`microservices
 <microservices>`.
 Microservices are provided by a combination of Archivematica
-Python scripts and one or more of the free, open-source `external software tools`_ bundled in the Archivematica system.
+Python scripts and one or more of the free, open-source `external software tools <external-tools>` bundled in the Archivematica system.

 These microservices are broken down into a number of jobs, which users can see by clicking on the microservice to expand.
 Clicking on the gear icon within a